 Credit: Getty Images

-It pains me to write this story.
-The level of detail disgraced rapper Chris Brown has recently gone into regarding the night he assaulted Rihanna in 2009 will actually make you feel unwell.
-As we wake up to news of another terror attack, this time in Barcelona, Spain, celebrity news post such a tragic event usually falls to the wayside to make way for what is truly important.
+August, 2017: The level of detail disgraced rapper Chris Brown has recently gone into regarding the night he assaulted Rihanna in 2009 will actually make you feel unwell.
+As we wake up to news of another terror attack, this time in Barcelona Spain, celebrity news post such a tragic event usually falls to the wayside to make way for what is truly important.
 While Brown’s admission is ill-timed, domestic violence is always an essential story to tell and this narrative shows it doesn’t discriminate even to those who seem untouchable (read: celebrities).

 To recap: Eight years ago, Brown assaulted his then-girlfriend Rihanna in a Lamborghini the night prior to the Grammys.
 The picture of the latter – a busted lip, a black eye and bruising on her face – spread like cyber wildfire around the world.
 Now, in a new documentary, the 28-year-old With You singer has given context to the picture.